valerysamovich/roster/README.md

 Admin features
 -------------

-   1.Login with email and password
+   1. Login with email and password
-   2.View all users
+   2. View all users
-   3.View all contacts
+   3. View all contacts
-   4.View all notes
+   4. View all notes
-   6.Logout
+   6. Logout

 Test environment for admin:
    email: admin2@mail.com